ckolumbus/NuGet.Powershell/docs/help/Resolve-NuGetPackageDependencies.md

 The result is a list of packages that fullfil all dependency constraints across all provided packages if the resolution attempt is successful.

-The (quirky) algorithm is as follows:

-- if PackageDependency objects are provided as input: resolve the VersionRange first, creating a PackageDependencyInfo object containing a concrete package version with its dependencies
-- recursively identify all dependencies for the PackageDependencyInfo packages
-- create an internal virtual top-level dependency that references all provided packages as direct dependencies
-- pack the virutal top-level, the provided and the recursively collected dependencies into one list
-- call `Resolve` from the Nuget Client SDK on this list
-- if the resolution is successful: output the dependency list (with the virtual top-level package removed again)

-Maybe there is a better way to use the NuGet Cient SDK functions to achieve the same result

 ## SYNTAX

 ### InfoObject (Default)